South Carolina Governor's School for the Arts & Humanities: Drama

 Dramatic training at the school is organized through continuous coursework in acting, voice and speech development, and auxiliary topics such as movement studies, theatre history, and professional preparation.
-Acting methodologies and techniques such as those of Constantin Stanislavski, Sanford Meisner, Uta Hagen, Lee Strasberg, and Robert Lewis are introduced in the first semester as course content and exercises build towards public performances in subsequent semesters.
+Acting class integrates the Michael Chekhov technique and perspectives from and components of the work of Viola Spolin, Uta Hagen,Tawnya Pettiford-Wates, Augusto Boal, and other practitioners.
+The semester culminates in the rehearsal and performance of selected scenes.
 Previous presentations have included works such as "Master Harold"...and the Boys by Athol Fugard, John Patrick Shanley's Doubt, and Shakespeare's The Tempest with the department also collaborating with the school's Outreach program to provide these performances to local schools visiting the campus.

 Music

 The music curriculum consists of several courses—year-long units of theory and music history, and possible study of twentieth-century music and/or music technology—complementing programs of individual and ensemble applied music.
 Instrumental and vocal students within the department take weekly, hour-long individual lessons along with master classes and group seminars while also participating in the school's larger string, wind, and/or sinfonia orchestral performance ensembles as appropriate.
 All music students are enrolled in the school's choir as part of the ensemble component; vocalists additionally participate in chamber choir and opera/musical theater workshop courses offered by the department.
 Classes in conducting, jazz ensemble, introductory piano, contemporary music, and music technology are also available in the junior and senior years.